Robust subspace clustering

-Many other methods apply spectral clustering to a specially constructed graph \cite{Boult, Yan, zhang2012hybrid, goh2007segmenting, SCC, arias}.
+Many other methods apply spectral clustering to a specially constructed graph \cite{Boult,Yan,zhang2012hybrid,goh2007segmenting,SCC,SCCFOCM,arias,aldroubi2012nearness}.
 They share the same difficulties as stated above and \cite{vidaltutorial} discusses advantages and drawbacks.
-An approach similar to SSC is called {\em low-rank representation} (LRR)\cite{LRR}.
+An approach of this kind is termed \emph{Sparse Curvature Clustering} (SCC) \cite{SCC,SCCFOCM}; please also see \cite{arias,ariasclust}.
+This approach is not tractable in the dimension of the subspaces as it requires building a tensor with $N^{(d+2)}$ entries and involves computations with this tensor.
+Some theoretical guarantees for this algorithm are given in \cite{SCCFOCM} although its limits of performance and robustness to noise are not fully understood.
+An approach similar to SSC is called \emph{low-rank representation} (LRR) \cite{LRR}.
 The LRR algorithm is tractable but its robustness to noise and its dependence upon key parameters is not understood.
-The work in \cite{lerman} formulates the robust subspace clustering problem as a non-convex geometric minimization problem over the Grassmanian.
-Because of the non-convexity, this formulation may not be tractable.
+The work in \cite{lerman} formulates the robust subspace clustering problem as a nonconvex geometric minimization problem over the Grassmanian.
+Because of the nonconvexity, this formulation may not be tractable.
 On the positive side, this algorithm is provably robust and can accommodate noise levels up to $\mathcal{O}(1/(Ld^{3/2}))$.
-However, the density $\rho$ required for favorable properties to hold is an unknown function of the dimensions of the subspaces (e.g.~$\rho$ could depend on $d$ in a super polynomial fashion).
+However, the density $\rho$ required for favorable properties to hold is an unknown function of the dimensions of the subspaces (e.g., $\rho$ could depend on $d$ in a super polynomial fashion).
 Also, the bound on the noise level seems to decrease as the dimension $d$ and number of subspaces $L$ increases.
 In contrast, our theory requires $\rho\ge\rho^\star$ where $\rho^\star$ is a fixed numerical constant.
-While this manuscript was under preparation we learned of \cite{highrankMC} which establishes robustness to sparse outliers but with a dependence on the key parameters that is super-polynomial in the dimension of the subspaces demanding $\rho\ge C_0 \, d^{\log n}$.
+While this manuscript was under preparation, we learned of \cite{highrankMC} which establishes robustness to sparse outliers but with a dependence on the key parameters that is super-polynomial in the dimension of the subspaces demanding $\rho\ge C_0 d^{\log n}$.
 (Numerical simulations in \cite{highrankMC} seem to indicate that $\rho$ cannot be a constant.)